Brennall/HFH-SRD/Chapter05.md

 12		5%	       95%	       50%

-### Don’t Know: The entity may or may not know the answer, and may or may not tell the caster the truth of whether it knows or not.
+### Don't Know: The entity may or may not know the answer, and may or may not tell the caster the truth of whether it knows or not.

 True Answer: The caster gets a true, one-word answer.
 Otherwise, the entity lies and the lie is undetectable.